 All of these factors make it difficult to know how to price water risk into land deals, or even how to estimate the current market price for water.
 One recent study found that 77% of the companies they researched “specifically mention water as a risk factor in their financial filings,” but still fall short on effective water risk management.

 Often, the resources that lenders, investors, and other stakeholders need are difficult to locate or aren’t available in an easy-to-digest format.

-That’s why we’ve put together this helpful guide to water trends in agriculture to provide up-to-date information and spark conversations about water risk.
+This guide to water trends in agriculture provides up-to-date information and is meant to spark conversations about water risk.